Triaging Bug Reports

 Scope Validation

-• Verify that the affected domain, application, or component is explicitly listed in your scope
+• Verify the affected asset is listed in your program scope

-• Check whether the vulnerability type is explicitly excluded in your program policy
+• Check whether the vulnerability type is excluded in your program policy

 • If a report is technically out-of-scope but still valuable, consider making an exception